georgetoloraia/human/README.md

 ```
 - Observes `plugins/*.py`, records observations in memory.
 - Grows functions by inserting safe lines.
+- Builds a concept graph of plugins/functions and tracks growth/tests to prioritize where to grow next.
 - Uses `manager/safety.py` to reject syntactically invalid or oversized mutations.
 - Uses `manager/tester.py` and `manager/evaluator.py` stubs to accept/reject mutations (customize these for real checks).
 - Rolls back on failure; increments skill/age on success.